ningkko/-/README.md

 1. Ewon might get stuck by obstacles set by herself.
 2. Ray can't move to a place with obstacles.
 3. Abby might get stuck by obstacles after moving but she can wait and move again by using her technique to get out of the obstacle.
-4. Images provided are replaced with some of my artworks.
+4. Images provided are replaced by some of my artworks.
+You can replace them with your own imgs.